leopoldmaillard/diet-vision-flutter/readme.md

 ## Known issues and potential improvements

+Head over to this repository's [issues](https://github.com/leopoldmaillard/diet-vision-flutter/issues) to track/report the current bugs and see the upcoming features of the app.
+Any contribution is welcomed.

 ## References

 Frank Po Wen Lo, Yingnan Sun, Jianing Qiu, and Benny Lo.
 Image-Based Food Classification and Volume Estimation for Dietary Assessment: A Review. *IEEE Journal of Biomedical and Health Informatics*, 24(7):1926–1939, 2020.